Software-Hardware-Integration-Lab/Documentation/docs/License-Analytics/Deployment/0-Prerequisites.md

 # Prerequisites

-SHI License Analytics is an enterprise product from SHI, Inc. that requires permissions and software to run.
+SHI License Analytics is an enterprise product from SHI International Corp. that requires permissions and software to run.

 ## Software/System Configuration